-Trump faces restraints after Democrats seize U.S. House
+Democrats aim to restrain Trump after seizing U.S. House

 Every seat in the House was up for grabs on Tuesday.
 The Republicans had an advantage in Senate races because elections were held for only 35 seats in the 100-member chamber and many of them were in states that often lean Republican.

-Republicans built on their slim Senate majority and ousted four incumbent Democrats: Bill Nelson in Florida, Joe Donnelly in Indiana, Heidi Heitkamp in North Dakota and Claire McCaskill in Missouri.
+Republicans built on their slim Senate majority by several seats and ousted four incumbent Democrats: Bill Nelson in Florida, Joe Donnelly in Indiana, Heidi Heitkamp in North Dakota and Claire McCaskill in Missouri.

+The Senate gains are sure to bolster the party’s efforts to get conservative federal judges through confirmation proceedings during a “lame duck” session that starts next week, as well as from January when the new Congress convenes.

 In the 36 gubernatorial contests, Democrats won governorships in states that supported Trump in 2016 but lost high-profile races in Florida and Ohio.

-After their victory, House Democrats are expected to try to harden U.S. policy toward Saudi Arabia, Russia and North Korea, while maintaining the status quo on hot-button areas like China and Iran.

-They could make life difficult for Trump by launching another congressional investigation into allegations of Russian interference on his behalf in the 2016 election.
+Democrats could make life difficult for Trump by launching another congressional investigation into allegations of Russian interference on his behalf in the 2016 election.
 The Democrats are awaiting the result of an ongoing federal probe by U.S. Special Counsel Robert Mueller into Russia’s role in that election.

 Moscow denies meddling and Trump denies any collusion.